Malta Fashion Week 2018 – Day 7

 Malta Fashion Week 2018 Day 7 Fashion shows & Mercedes Benz reception

 Gagliardi never disappoints when it comes to style and quality.
-At Malta Fashion week 2018, Gagliardi presented us with the Autumn/Winter 2018 collection which was centred around the beautiful city of Milan.
+At Malta Fashion week 2018, Gagliardi presented us with the Autumn/Winter 2018 collection which was centered around the beautiful city of Milan.

-The large variety of looks from the classic looking businessman, to the classy and casual wear to the sharp-looking outfit for a bow-tie event.
+A large variety of looks from the classic-looking businessman, to the classy and casual wear to the sharp-looking outfit for a bow-tie event.
 When it comes to material and quality, Gagliardi certainly works with the finest to not only make the men look good but also feel comfortable.
 I was mainly taken by the use of soft tones as the shade of pink/coral which I know that many men may be hesitant on wearing.
-However, the suit that was shown to us on the runway was pieced together in such a manner that it was not only pleasing to the eye but gave the male model the same elegant and bold look like the darker shades.
+However, the suit that was shown to us on the runway was pieced together in such a manner that it was not only pleasing to the eye but gave the male model the same elegant and bold look as the darker shades.

 Malta Fashion Week 2018 Day 7 Mercedes Benz reception